Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

 3. Stress and anxiety-related diarrhea.

-If you get diarrhea in stressful or anxiety-producing situations, you’re not alone in this.
+You’re not alone if you get diarrhea in stressful or anxiety-producing situations.
 Psychological stress massively affects your digestion.

 You may experience random diarrhea attacks solely due to stress.